cvchavez2/cs2401-myimpl-aminoacids/README.md

 ## Given
 You will be provided with a java class `AminoAcidResources.java` (it is already in your repository) which will have the following methods:
-* `public static char getAminoAcidFromCodon(String s)` -- given a String with 3 characters, returns the Amino Acid character
+* `public static char getAminoAcidFromCodon(String s)` -- given a String with 3 characters, returns the Amino Acid character.
+If the codon is invalid the method will return NULL.
+If the codon is a STOP, the method will return `*`.
 * `public static String[] getCodonListForAminoAcid(char a)` -- given an Amino Acid character, returns an array of all possible codons as strings.
+If the character is not an AminoAcid, the method will return an empty array.

 ## What to turn in
 1. `AminoAcidLL.java`